tash-g/WAAL-personality/README.md

   -  _LoD_ : Factor denoting daytime (L) or night (D)
   -  _Trip_bout_ : Factor encoding individual trip identity
   -  _mean_BLUP_logit_ : Numeric boldness score for that individual

-- **WAAL_GPS_2020-2021_wind_directions.csv** Abridged dataset giving wind directions experienced for each individual at each GPS fix time point, used to compare wind availability for birds of different boldness scores in Supplementary Information.
-The columns are as follows:
-  - _Ring_: Factor encoding unique ID of bird
-  - _time_ : Date and time of fix to nearest second
-  - _winddirection_blowingfrom_ : Wind direction for each fix; numeric

 - **WAAL_gps_2020-2021_manualStates.csv** Dataset giving expert classification of each GPS fix into a different behavioural state.
 Used for model validation described in Methods and Supplementary Information.
 The columns are as follows:
   - _BirdID_ : Factor encoding unique ID of bird